abo3skr2019/DisNote-bot/README.md

 - Support all Templatr shortcodes
 - Customize the File Structure
 - go rewrite ?
+- Adding who the writer is if the writer isn't the Runner of the script
 - Exe CI/CD
   - Fix the whole not acutally working thing with the exes